 I am an expatriate (expat) parent.

 My name is LaAisha.
 I am the mother of 4 children, all of which were born in the United Arab of Emirates (UAE).
 My husband and I both are from Columbia, South Carolina, USA so we are very far away from home to say the least.
-This desert, however, has been our home for the last 5 years and we plan to be here for another couple of years or so.
+This desert, however, has been our home since 2010 and we plan to be here for another couple of years or so.

 The months to come felt like someone was trying to skip to the juicy, more compelling events in our lives as things moved very quickly: we were engaged that June, married in July, and moved to the UAE in August.